theimowski/master-thesis/docs/section-application.md

 If the parsing failed (the request could be malformed), `bindToForm` took care of responding with 400 Bad Request status code, describing why it was unable to parse the entity (`bindToFrom` is described in details in {{Forms}}).
 On the other hand, if the entity could be parsed as `Form.album`, the anonymous function (second argument of `bindToForm`) was applied.
 The anonymous function takes the form model as its parameter, invokes `Db.createAlbum` action with proper arguments, and finally redirects to the main administration management page.
-Redirection was achieved by calling the `Redirection.FOUND` function, which writes 302 Found status code to the response and "Location" header with an URL.
+Redirection was achieved by calling the `Redirection.FOUND` function, which writes 302 Found status code to the response and "Location" header with a target URL.
 Browsers treat 302 status code as a signal to issue another request to the URL defined by the "Location" header of the response.

 ```xxx